smartinou/map/index.md

 layout: default
 ---

-# Welcome to Martin's Awesome Project (MAP) page.
+# Welcome to Martin's Awesome Project page.
 Enter my lair!

 This is GitHub page page to describe the various projects done in that repo.